seven-vector-databases/seven-vector-databases.github.io/src/part-main/day6-snowflake.md

 ## What You'd Hit in Production

 **Cortex Search on trial accounts.** Snowflake Cortex Search handles embedding generation internally and provides a managed search service.
 However, the underlying embedding functions are not available on trial accounts.
 For production use with a paid Snowflake account, Cortex Search is worth evaluating - it removes the need for an external embedding pipeline and manages index updates as the table changes.
-For trial accounts or teams with an existing embedding pipeline, the `VECTOR` + `VECTOR_COSINE_SIMILARITY` approach shown in this chapter is a solid alternative.
+For trial accounts or teams with an existing embedding pipeline, the `VECTOR` + `VECTOR_COSINE_SIMILARITY` approach shown in this chapter is an alternative.

 **`TRY_PARSE_JSON` overhead.** Casting the stored `VARCHAR` to `VECTOR` via `TRY_PARSE_JSON` at query time adds overhead compared to storing embeddings natively as `VECTOR`.
 For production, consider storing embeddings directly in a `VECTOR(FLOAT, N)` column rather than as a string.
 The `write_pandas` function does not currently support the `VECTOR` type, so you would need to use a `PUT` and `COPY INTO` pattern or insert rows individually.